EternityForest/drayer/README.md

 You will not know if a block has been deleted if you don't download a more complete chain to see if there's still references, but this doesn't matter in some use cases.

+### Missing Block Problem, and Solution

+There's just a few problems with all that though, and that's mainly the fact that the next block in the modified chain could get deleted, and we might have no idea, and we'd wait forever to find a block that doesn't exist.

+However this isn't actually much of an issue, with a few small modifications.

+Suppose the source has blocks 1,2,and 3(In order of the modified chain), and a mirror has an copy.

+You have block 1.
+The source changes block 2.
+In the modified chain, block 2 becomes block 4.

+Block 3 is now invalid, because the date that 3 points to no longer exists.

+To solve this, It changes the modified date of 3 to point to 1, but does not change the modification date of 3.

+If you sync with the mirror, you will get block the old block 2, then block 3, then presumably eventually block 4, which will overwrite
+2, and nobody will care about the previous stuff, because the chain is only one block.

+If you sync with the original, you will get block 3(Silently patched to point at 1), and you will never know that 2 existed.

+As well you should not, because it's no longer relevant.

+If you sync with the mirror up to block 2, and then try to sync with the server, you will get block 2, but then the server will give you block 3, which points at one.
+To make this work, we allow new blocks to connect to existing parts of the chain, "cutting them out".

+In this way we can edit things without changing the modified time, because we don't actually need to propagate that change.
+Everything just goes on as usual even if the chain is broken, so long as the front part of the chain is valid.

+### Replay attacks

+We do not want those on our chains.
+So we disallow inserting records that have a modified date before the tip of the modified chain.

+The exception is for partial mirrors, if they "connect" to the very back of the modified chain.
+In this special case we treat the back as another chain going backwards.